iotaledger/goshimmer/documentation/docs/protocol_specification/components/tangle.md

 Additionally, strong parents of a message are removed from the tip pool, when the message is added and unused tips are removed from the tip pool after a certain amount of time.

 When selecting tips from the tip pool an additional check is performed to make sure that the timestamp and the past cone of a selected message is valid.
-For the selected tip, the algorithm needs to find a timestamp of the oldest unconfirmed message in the past cone of the tip (`TS_oum`) .
-If the difference between current clock time `now` and the timestamp of the oldest unconfirmed message is greater than a certain threshold (`now - TS_oum > TSC_threshold`), then the tip cannot be selected and another one needs to be found.
+For the selected tip, the algorithm needs to find a timestamp of the oldest parent of the oldest unconfirmed message in the past cone of the tip (`TS_oum`).
+If the difference between current Confirmed Tangle Time `now` and the timestamp of the oldest confirmed message is greater than a certain threshold (`now - TS_oum > TSC_threshold`), then the tip cannot be selected and another one needs to be found.
 The tip stays in the tip pool until it is automatically removed because of its age.